Tumbleweed-64/mu-puzzle/README.md

 I plan to have a few different styles of automatic theorem generator, and then a manual one where you can make them by specifying the rule to apply.
 It'll be interesting, I think.

-For now it's pretty bad, but I'm experimenting with order to make more variety of theorems.
+Currently it's pretty bad, but I'm experimenting with order to make more variety of theorems.
 Right now it applies 2 rules and then infinitely applies Rule 2 because that's the way I wrote it.
 For now at least.
 Anyway, have fun with this, and if you think of a better implementation, feel free to make a PR.